 “You’re riding with angels.
 My angels.
 Talk to them if you like, I’m sure they’d like to see and hear about any new adventures you take in this car.
 By the way, her name is Sylvia.
 The very first day mom got this car, we all rode around and Dr. Hook’s Sylvia’s Mother came on the radio, the name kind of just stuck when my daughter said that’s what we should name the car.
 So please don’t change her name.”

 This incredible story quickly went viral after Kevin posted the letter online.
 It was so emotional they made a short film about it.
-You can watch the film below to see what ultimately happened to Sylvia, Kevin and Sabrina.
+You can Watch the video below and please leave us a Facebook comment to let us know what you thought!

 Please SHARE with your friends and family!